 - Key transaction cycles

+- Areas with significant estimates

 - Areas of complexity

-- Areas with significant estimates
+- Implementation of new accounting standards

 Our areas of audit focus were informed by, among other things, our assessment of materiality.
 Materiality in the context of our audit was determined based on specific qualitative and quantitative factors combined with our expectations about the County's current year results.